Tony Hawk's Project 8: New features

 The game introduces the 'nail the trick' option.
 When a player enters this mode the camera will zoom in on the side to focus on the skateboard and the character's feet.
 Players are then able to use the right analog and left analog sticks to control the right and left feet, allowing the player to flip and rotate the board in any such manner, including tapping the underside of the board in the air and merging various techniques to form new moves.

 Another new ability in the game is to control the characters in the game during bails, allowing the player to obtain a high "Hospital bill", with bonus money awarded for broken bones; this feature is used in numerous challenges across the story mode (on PS3 and Xbox 360).
 Players can also induce a bail manually.
 The option to walk, which was introduced in Tony Hawk's Underground, is retained.
-The game also features a system named "Stokens"; landing combos in front of pedestrians will "stoke" them and give you Stokens, which the player can then use to buy items in-game.
+The game also features a system named "Stokens"; landing combos in front of pedestrians will "stoke" them and give Stokens, which the player can then use to buy items in-game.
 In the 7th-generation versions, knocking over a pedestrian will cause them to chase the skater and retaliate, but the player is able to evade this if they skate far enough away.

 Reception

 The game was met with mostly positive reviews upon release, with the Xbox 360 version garnering an overall average of 81% on GameRankings.
 It was especially the subject of praise for its "Nail the Trick" mode and graphical enhancements.
-It also received criticism for the removal of several key features.
+It received criticism for the removal of several key features.

-In the GameSpot review of the PlayStation 3 version, Project 8 was criticized for its unstable framerate.
+In the GameSpot review of the PlayStation 3 version, Project 8 was criticized for its unstable frame rate.
 IGN and GameSpot noted and criticized the absence of online functionality across all three PlayStation versions.

+The Academy of Interactive Arts & Sciences awarded Tony Hawk's Project 8 with "Sports Game of the Year" at the 10th Annual Interactive Achievement Awards.